Children Subject to Care Orders Who are Placed at Home

 During the course of a Looked After Review, it may be considered that rehabilitation may be appropriate.
 However the Independent Reviewing Officer can only recommend that the responsible team give consideration to such a placement.
 In cases where the Independent Reviewing Officer does not support the plan they will consider use of the IRO Dispute Resolution Process.

-The Assistant Executive Director must be satisfied that:
+The Head of Service must be satisfied that:

 - The child's wishes and feelings have been ascertained and given due consideration;

 - A high quality assessment has been completed by the child's allocated Social Worker with a clear rationale for why the placement is appropriate, the level and nature of the support to be offered, how the placement will be monitored and the contingency plan if the placement breaks down.
 All assessments must include a risk assessment that thoroughly considers parental capacity to build upon and sustain positive change;

 - The placement will safeguard and promote the child's welfare;

 - The Independent Reviewing Officer has been consulted;